imagej/imagej.github.io/_pages/editing/code.md

 the language in small case next to the leading fence to declare syntax highlighting is desired with the stated language.

+**NB:** code fence syntax highlighting is currently not working locally due to differences in local build configuration.
+However, highlighting *will* display as appropriate on the public wiki.

 ### Java example

 {% capture code-fence-java %}